nemesisdb/nemesisdb/docs/docs/tutorials/sessions/what-is-a-session.md

 ## Session Data
 Each session has a dedicated data store.
 When you store, get, update etc session data, you are only accessing that particular session's data store.

-When you are finished with the data you can end the session and its data is deleted, or let it expire if it has a expiry duration set.
+When you are finished with the data you can end the session.
+If the session was created with an expiry duration, the session will be automatically ended.

 <br/>